 - Study implementation and support services, including:

-- Administrative Services – ATHN offers project administration including the use of standard contracts and data sharing agreements, meeting coordination, and project financial management by staff who work with ATHN-affiliated HTCs on a regular basis.
+ATHN offers project administration including the use of standard contracts and data sharing agreements, meeting coordination, and project financial management by staff that work with ATHN-affiliated HTCs on a regular basis.

-- Network of sites and scientific leadership – ATHN’s relationship with the network of HTCs and their regional leadership facilitates opportunities for new clinical research and surveillance projects that are nationwide and/or regional.
+- Network of sites and scientific leadership – ATHN's relationship with the network of HTCs and their regional leadership facilitates opportunities for new clinical research and surveillance projects that are nationwide and/or regional.
 This network is comprised of centers of excellence from across the country with a long history of collaboration.
-Each project is driven by a study-specific committee focused on the research question.
-Fiscal and scientific leadership is provided by ATHN’s Board of Directors and Research Committee.
+A study-specific committee focused on the research question drives each project.
+ATHN's Board of Directors and Research Committee provide fiscal and scientific leadership.
 In addition, the broad base of medical directors and staff at HTCs provide input, and ultimately implement studies to support long-term and short-term research goals.

 - Funding opportunities – ATHN provides funding opportunities to support research projects designed to transform the care of patients with bleeding and clotting disorders.
 One of those is the DREAM Award, which supports young investigators at ATHN-affiliated HTCs, working under the guidance of experienced mentors.
-The DREAM Award is offered through a collaboration of Hemophilia and Thrombosis Research Society (HTRS) and ATHN.
-Additional funding options for research are announced to the ATHN-affiliated HTC network as they become available.
+Another is the CARE Award, offered to nurses, social workers, and other members of the HTC interdisciplinary care team.

 Each of ATHN's capabilities play a key role throughout the lifecycle of a research project as noted in the following: